 "But as he travelled and the company expanded, Lehmann had less and less time for the gorgon.
-His visits grew sparse as he grew less fond of the pit.
-And while it seemed he was beginning to forget their bargain, it can be safely asserted that she had not.
+His visits grew sparse as he grew less fond to forget their bargain, it can be safely asserted that she had not.

 "When he finally came calling for what would be the last time, she was quiet and distant but she did not question him, and he did not offer any excuse for his absence.